jqhoogland/rationalia-starter/LW/Concepts/Updateless Decision Theory.md

 Motivation
 ----------

 **Updateless Decision Theory** (UDT) is a decision theory meant to deal with a fundamental problem in the existing decision theories: the need to treat the agent as a part of the world in which it makes its decisions.
-In contrast, in the most common decision theory today, [[Causal Decision Theory|Causal Decision Theory]] (CDT), the deciding agent is not part of the world model--its decision is the output of the CDT, but the agent's decision in the world context is "magic": in the moment of deciding, no causal links feed into its chosen action.
+In contrast, in the most common decision theory today, [[Causal Decision Theory]] (CDT), the deciding agent is not part of the world model--its decision is the output of the CDT, but the agent's decision in the world context is "magic": in the moment of deciding, no causal links feed into its chosen action.
 It acts as though its decision was causeless, as in some dualist free-will theories.

 Getting this issue right is critical in building a self-improving artificial general intelligence, as such an AI must analyze its own behavior and that of a next generation that it may build.